tompaana/azure-secure-networking-for-devs/exercises/5-firewall-and-routing.md

 ## Firewall

-Set up [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) - not the basic SKU - in the virtual network in the **shared location**.
+Set up [Azure Firewall](https://learn.microsoft.com/azure/firewall/overview) - not the basic SKU - in the virtual network in the **hub location**.

 ## Routing